apache/maven-site/content/markdown/guides/mini/guide-multiple-subprojects-4.md

 Subprojects collection starts from one aggregator project.
 That project defines the subprojects of which it consists using the `<subproject>` element.
-This is a recursive process, so aggregators can have child subproject which are aggregators themselves.
+This is a recursive process, so aggregators can have child subprojects which are aggregators themselves.

 For this process to work, it does not matter which POM you start with.
 Maven attempts to find the root of a multi-project setup, by traversing upwards in the directory structure until it